 Des Moines, IA 50312

-Individuals may be eligible to enroll in select courses as a non-degree seeking student.
-Credit completed as a non-degree status student may be considered for degree requirements.
+Individuals may be eligible to enroll in select courses for professional development.
+Credit completed as professional development may be considered for degree requirements.

 Students with previously earned graduate credit may apply for transfer of up to 12 semester hours of coursework.
 Transfer coursework is subject to approval of the Dean and/or Program Director, and will only be reviewed if it was completed within the past 4 years at a grade of B or better.
 Students must apply for transfer credit within one term of enrolling in a master’s degree at DMU.
 Requests for transfer credit will only be processed once an applicant is admitted to the degree program.